 Mary will be signing her books at the Virginia Foxhound Show in the Foxhunting Life booth.
 Come visit!

 My granddaddy and dad always hunted dogs, and I started hunting the beagles every weekend when I was about eight years old.
 Now my granddaddy was a horseman.
 He used to break and train horses right outside of Columbus, Georgia.
 He died before I was old enough to really ride, so as a kid, I never had the opportunity to ride any nice horses.
 My parents had mules that plowed the farm.
 As a little boy, I never heard of mounted foxhunting.
 We hunted coons, rabbit, and deer on foot and ate everything we caught.
-There were sixteen kids in my family, so we never wasted any food.To read more, log in (above) or click to subscribe.
+There were sixteen kids in my family, so we never wasted any food.To read more, a subscription is required.
+Log in or click here to subscribe.